Stare in Wonder at More Than Two Dozen Inspiring Acrylic Paintings

 If you want to talk about a modern-day art medium success story, look no farther than the nearest brush loaded with acrylic paint.
 It was the medium chosen by famous 20th-century artists like Andy Warhol and Mark Rothko.
 It has put thousands (and counting!) of contemporary artists on the path to excellence.

 AcrylicWorks 6: Creative Energy, a book worthy of pride of place, showcases that excellence by featuring the winning acrylic paintings from the latest AcrylicWorks art contest.
-It is hot off the presses and available now!

 Enjoy 25 acrylic paintings from 25 top artist-entrants whose works span subject matter and style, but all consistently deliver “best-in-show” power.

 And if you love acrylics and just want to flip through dozens and dozens more inspiring works, or you are an acrylic painter wanting to hone your skills further, these art resources and inspirations are waiting for you: AcrylicWorks 5.

 One sees what comes to mind . . . an abstraction of trees reaching for the heavens and releasing their leaves, or a courageous awakening to look up, breathe deep and expand on your awareness.
 We can learn from the nature of trees, staying grounded regardless of life’s obstacles.